AGtheOG/CS-concepts/HTTP & HTTPS/README.md

 - Data encrypted with a **public key** can only be decrypted with the **private key**.
 - Data encrypted with a **private key** can be verified (decrypted) with the **public key** (used for digital signatures).

+####How TLS Uses HTTPS in a Handshake?

+Here’s how the process happens when you visit a secure website:

+🔑 Step 1 – Server shares its public key

+The client connects and receives the server’s public key as part of its SSL certificate.

+🔑 Step 2 – Client generates a session key

+The client randomly generates a symmetric session key, which will be used for encrypting all further communication.

+🔑 Step 3 – Client encrypts session key

+The client encrypts the session key using the server’s public key and sends it to the server.

+🔑 Step 4 – Server decrypts session key

+The server uses its private key to decrypt the session key.

+🔑 Step 5 – Both sides use the session key

+Both the client and server now use this shared symmetric key to encrypt the rest of the communication, which is fast and efficient.

+🔑 Step 6 – Authentication and trust

+The server’s certificate, issued by a trusted Certificate Authority (CA), ensures the client is connecting to the right server and not an imposter.

 ### TLS Handshake Step-by-Step

 During the HTTPS/TLS handshake: